 - Pillar 3

-Pillar 3 requires public disclosure of qualitative and quantitative information about the underlying risk management controls and capital position of a firm.
+Requires public disclosure of qualitative and quantitative information about the underlying risk management controls and capital position of a firm.

 The AIFMD adds further capital requirements based on the Alternative Investment Fund (“AIF”) assets under management and professional liability risks.

-The Firm is permitted to omit required disclosures if it holds a genuine believe that the information is immaterial such that its omission or misstatement would not be likely to change or influence the assessment or decision of a reader relying on that information for the purpose of making economic decisions.
+The Firm is permitted to omit required disclosures if it holds a genuine belief that the information is immaterial such that its omission or misstatement would not be likely to change or influence the assessment or decision of a reader relying on that information for the purpose of making economic decisions.

 In addition, the Firm may omit required disclosures where it believes that the information is regarded as proprietary or confidential.
 In our view, proprietary information is that which, if it were shared with the public, would undermine our competitive position.
-Information is considered to be confidential where there are obligations biding us to confidentiality with our client, suppliers and counterparties.
+Information is considered to be confidential where there are obligations binding us to confidentiality with our client, suppliers and counterparties.